Using your iPod as a Storage Device

 DiskAid transfers your iPod Music Library back to your computer

-Copy your iPod music back to your computer.
-Free PC or OSX download
+Copy your entire iPod back to your Computer.
+Free PC and Mac downloads

 The trick to turning your iPod into an external storage device lies in taking it out of the default settings.
 By default, iTunes kicks on as soon as you connect your iPod to a USB port; however, it won't see your iPod as a storage device.
 This can be easily accomplished following these simple steps.

 - Connect your iPod to the computer using either USB or FireWire

 - If you've kept the default settings, iTunes will now automatically open, if not open iTunes

 - If you're using iTunes for Windows, go to the Edit drop down menu and select Preferences

 - If you're Mac, go to the iTunes menu and select Preferences